q-pratz-chem/python-package-best-practices/_episodes/10-documentation.md

 ## Sphinx Directives

 The thing that really gives Sphinx special abilities are **directives**.
-Directives are extensions which can be used with your restructured text to add special sections, images, warnings, etc to your documentation, and are part of a package called [docutils], which Sphinx is built on top of.
+Directives are extensions that can be used with your restructured text to add special sections, images, warnings, etc to your documentation, and are part of a package called [docutils], which Sphinx is built on top of.
 You can see a general list of directives [here][rst directives], and a list of special Sphinx Directives [here][sphinx directives].

 In general, the syntax for a directive is (with appropriate options and syntax)